Electrical Breakdown of Excitonic Insulator: Introduction

 \section{Introduction}

-The excitonic insulator is an insulating phase where electron-hole pairs condensate\cite{mottTransitionMetallicState1961,keldyshPossibleInstabilitySemimetallic1965,Jerome1967,halperinExcitonicStateSemiconductorSemimetal1968}.
-In semiconductors, this phase appears when the binding energy of excitons exceeds the band gap, as the spontaneous generation and condensation of excitons lead to a lowering of the system's energy.
-On the other hand, in semimetals, where the Fermi surfaces for electrons and holes are comparable, the attractive Coulomb interaction binds the free electrons and holes.
-This BCS-like condensation in momentum space near the Fermi surface opens an energy gap and results in an excitonic insulating state.
+The excitonic insulator is an insulating phase where electron-hole pairs condensate\cite{mottTransitionMetallicState1961, keldyshPossibleInstabilitySemimetallic1965, Jerome1967, halperinExcitonicStateSemiconductorSemimetal1968}.
+For semiconductors with a direct gap, this phase appears when the binding energy of excitons exceeds the band gap, as the spontaneous generation and condensation of excitons leads to a lowering of the system's energy.
+On the other hand, in semimetals, where the Fermi surfaces formed by electrons and holes match each other, the attractive Coulomb interaction binds the free electrons and holes at the Fermi level leading to BCS-type paring instability of the Fermi surfaces (FS).
+Such a BCS-like condensation in momentum space opens an energy gap at the FS, resulting in an excitonic insulating state.